Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	      Used by: mesh-pyramids and points profiles

  b. fixed-size in support of paged access pattern
-  - A minimal structure – just the essentials: bounding volume; first-child reference; child-count; LOD selection data; etc.
+  - A minimal structure – just the essentials: bounding volume; first-child reference; child-count; LoD selection data; etc.
 	      Used by: the pointclouds profile.

 3. Embedded versus Binary geometry content format